Heddington Oaks is owned and operated by the County of Peoria, IL.

-There is a rich history leading up to the present day's facilities of Heddington Oaks.
-Here's a brief timeline of our long-term care predecessors:
+There is a rich history leading up to our current Heddington Oaks facility.
+Here’s a brief timeline of our long-term care predecessors:

 - January 1848: Peoria County Commissioners purchased 80 acres with buildings at 7023 W. Plank Road for $1,000.
 This property was known as the County Farm and is now the Naval Reserve Training Center.